The Gambling Law Review: India

 Games of skill

-Games of skill are identified as a separate category because various states in India (excluding Assam,7 Odisha (Orissa)8 and Telangana9) have gambling acts that exclude games of skill from the ambit of gambling.
+Games of skill are identified as a separate category because various states in India (excluding Assam,4 Odisha (Orissa)5, Andhra Pradesh6, Tamil Nadu7 and Telangana8) have gambling acts that exclude games of skill from the ambit of gambling.
 In the absence of a legislative definition of a game of skill, the Supreme Court in Dr KR Lakshmanan v.
-State of Tamil Nadu;10 State of Andhra Pradesh v.
-K Satyanarayana;11 and State of Bombay v.
-RMD Chamarbaugwala12 has laid down that a game of chance is where the element of chance predominates over the element of skill, whereas a game of skill is where the element of skill predominates over the element of chance.
+State of Tamil Nadu;9 State of Andhra Pradesh v.
+K Satyanarayana;10 and State of Bombay v.
+RMD Chamarbaugwala11 has laid down that a game of chance is where the element of chance predominates over the element of skill, whereas a game of skill is where the element of skill predominates over the element of chance.
 The card games of rummy and bridge, along with other sports like golf and chess, have been classified as games of skill.
 In R Shankar Creation Association v.
-State of Karnataka,13 the Karnataka High Court classified poker, darts, carom and chess, among others, as games of skill.
-The Punjab and Haryana High Court, the Bombay High Court and the Rajasthan High Court have classified daily fantasy sports, in the format offered by India's leading operator Dream11, as a game of skill.
+State of Karnataka,12 the Karnataka High Court classified poker, darts, carom and chess, among others, as games of skill.
+The Punjab and Haryana High Court, the Bombay High Court and the Rajasthan High Court have classified daily fantasy sports, in the format offered by India's leading operator, Dream11, as a game of skill.
 However, the applicability of the Bombay High Court judgment has been stayed by the Supreme Court of India on 6 March 2020.

 Games of skill shall include all such games where there is preponderance of skill over chance, including where the skill relates to strategizing the manner of placing wagers or placing bets or where the skill lies in team selection or selection of virtual stocks based on analyses or where the skill relates to the manner in which the moves are made, whether through deployment of physical or mental skill and acumen.